MaxAndrewNZ/AutonomousNavigation/progress.md

 The minimum distance's angle from the wall must be pi/2 for left following.

 The angular velocity is the sum of interventions from PD distance control and P angle control

+## 45 degree single camera with point clouds - Dec 4

+- Have decided to attempt the 45 degree setup as discussed before, but using a pointcloud instead of a depth map.
+- This should avoid the issue with finding an angle to a point on a depth map.
+- However, this method has an issue.
+Finding the closest point to the camera in the pointcloud is very comutationally expensive.